 - Contracts: Are you comfortable locking in a price for a certain time frame and being obligated to a provider for one or more years?
 If you plan on moving later down the road, will this contract cost you to get out of it?

 What do I need to keep in mind when moving to Knoxville?

 If you are attending The University Of Tennessee-Knoxville or working at one of the major TV networks operating out of Knoxville, there are different key things to keep in mind whether you’re transferring or switching to a new internet provider.

 If you have not already, check to see if your current provider will help you transition your service to your new location.
 This may save you time and money, especially if you’re in a contract.

 If you cannot transfer, you may want to prepare for early termination fees if you are in a contract.
 While there are providers that offer to pay your early termination fees in exchange for you service, they may require a contract.
 Early termination fees in Knoxville cost between $0-400.
 Your provider and specific plan determine how much these fees will cost you.

 Before starting a new service, consider whether you want a contract.
-Contracts last 1-2 years in Knoxville; however, contract-free plans are available with XFINITY from Comcast and AT&T Internet.
+Contracts last 1-2 years in Knoxville; however, contract-free plans are available with AT&T Internet and AT&T Fiber.